Torres del Paine National Park is open all year. While high summer brings warmer weather, ferocious winds and, quite often, crowds,

 Silence is golden

-Low winter sun casts a warm glow on empty trails and deserted pampas creating a perpetual golden hour.
-In August, the park's famous peaks and paths attract only about 5,000 visitors compared with some 60,000 in February.
+Low winter sun casts a warm glow on empty trails and deserted pampas in August, when only 5000 or so people visit the park compared with some 60,000 in peak summer months.

 What is it